![]() |

 The Seth Thomas pendulum clock (1876)

 is original.
-The safe in the reference room contains deposit
+The Mosler safe in the reference room provided

-which were rented out for public use.
-The two original fireplaces
+boxes for public use.
+The two original fireplaces contain

-were designed by Addison Bootlegger.
+were designed by Addison LeBoutlier.
 The animal heads in the main room

 were hunted by Mr. Nichols.